dcoles/ivle/doc/man/tour.rst

 which is always visible in IVLE.
 Clicking the IVLE logo always returns you to the home screen.

-The user "studenta" is enrolled in several subjects, and has several files already in her Subversion repository, but they aren't immediately accessible.
+The user ``studenta`` is enrolled in several subjects, and has several files already in her Subversion repository, but they aren't immediately accessible.

-First, click all of the "Checkout" buttons, to check out the Subversion repositories.
-Now you can explore the sample files, for example, in the "stuff" directory.
+First, click all of the *Checkout* buttons, to check out the Subversion repositories.
+Now you can explore the sample files, for example, in the ``stuff`` directory.

-Go into the "stuff" directory and left-click the file "hello.py".
+Go into the ``stuff`` directory and left-click the file ``hello.py``.
 This will open the build-in text editor, which lets you modify the file.
-Along the top, there is a button marked "Serve".
+Along the top, there is a button marked *Serve*.
 Clicking this will *run* the Python code as a CGI application -- this should open a new window which reads "Hello, world!".
-You can also click "Run", which will run the program in the built-in Python console (which pops up from the bottom of the screen).
+You can also click *Run*, which will run the program in the built-in Python console (which pops up from the bottom of the screen).
 This will be much uglier, printing the CGI output.

-* "Serve" runs Python programs as CGI applications, showing their web output.
+* *Serve* runs Python programs as CGI applications, showing their web output.
-* "Run" runs Python programs as command-line applications.
+* *Run* runs Python programs as command-line applications.

 Note that you can also use the console at the bottom of the screen as a generic Python console, whenever you wish.

-You can also serve other files, such as HTML files (try "Welcome to IVLE.html").
+You can also serve other files, such as HTML files (try ``Welcome to IVLE.html``).
 This will just present them as normal web pages.

 Files also have full Subversion histories.
-If you click on a file in the file view (such as "hello.py"), and go to More Actions -> Subversion -> View Log, you will see the history of a file, and be able to "select" then view a "diff" of the file.
-If you edit a file, you need to commit it (More Actions -> Subversion -> Commit).
-If you create a new file (More Actions -> Directory actions -> New file), you need to add it (More Actions -> Subversion -> Add), then commit.
+If you click on a file in the file view (such as ``hello.py``), and go to *More Actions ‣ Subversion ‣ View Log*, you will see the history of a file, and be able to "select" then view a "diff" of the file.
+If you edit a file, you need to commit it (*More Actions ‣ Subversion ‣ Commit*).
+If you create a new file (*More Actions ‣ Directory actions ‣ New file*), you need to add it (*More Actions ‣ Subversion ‣ Add*), then commit.

 Submissions
 -----------

 This student has already completed a project, and is ready to submit it.
-Go into the Intermediate Ivle -> mywork directory.
-Select "phase1.html" and choose More Actions -> Publishing -> Submit.
+Go into the *Intermediate IVLE ‣ mywork* directory.
+Select ``phase1.html`` and choose *More Actions ‣ Publishing ‣ Submit*.
 This takes you to the Submit Project screen.

-Choose to submit to Phase 1, and click Submit Project.
-You should see a page telling you the submission was successful, with a link to "verify".
+Choose to submit to Phase 1, and click *Submit Project*.
+You should see a page telling you the submission was successful, with a link to *Verify*.
 Verify shows you exactly which files were submitted, and their contents at the time of submission (if the files have changed since then, you'll still see the submitted version).
 You should verify after each submission -- you can verify any submitted project from the subject page.

-If you go into the Intermediate Ivle -> group1 directory, you will be able to make a group submission to Phase 2 (which is a group project).
+If you go into the *Intermediate IVLE ‣ group1* directory, you will be able to make a group submission to Phase 2 (which is a group project).
 Note that the Phase 3 submission has already closed.
-Also note that the file here ("phase2.html") was edited by studenta and studentb collaboratively, as you can see in the project's revision log.
+Also note that the file here (``phase2.html``) was edited by studenta and studentb collaboratively, as you can see in the project's revision log.

 Worksheets
 ----------

-Click on Intermediate Ivle -> Subject Home from the home screen (or, from the IVLE pulldown menu, choose Subjects and select Intermediate Ivle).
+Click on *Intermediate IVLE – Subject Home* from the home screen (or, from the IVLE pulldown menu, choose *Subjects* and select Intermediate IVLE).
 There is one worksheet, Worksheet Basics.
 Clicking this takes you to the worksheet, where students are challenged by Python questions.

-After reading the worksheet, attempt the first simple programming question, which is to write the Hello world program.
+After reading the worksheet, attempt the first simple programming question, which is to write the "Hello world" program.

-First, click Submit without writing any code, and note that the system automatically runs a test case, which fails.
-Now change the code to be "almost right" (for example, write "Hello world" instead of "Hello, world!"), and press Submit again.
+First, click *Submit* without writing any code, and note that the system automatically runs a test case, which fails.
+Now change the code to be "almost right" (for example, write ``Hello world`` instead of ``Hello, world!``), and press *Submit* again.
 It will tell you that you almost got it right.
 In this way, the IVLE test framework can show users that they're on the right track.
-If you get it exactly right and click Submit a third time, you will pass the test.
+If you get it exactly right and click *Submit* a third time, you will pass the test.

-Note that you can also click "Run", and it will execute your solution in the Python console.
+Note that you can also click *Run*, and it will execute your solution in the Python console.
 This doesn't cost you an "attempt", nor does it run the test cases.
 It just lets you test it out for yourself before making an official submission.